Careers at PHA

 What We Offer

-A competitive salary; generous benefits, including employer-paid individual health insurance and a transportation subsidy; location in downtown Silver Spring, Md., (a suburb of Washington, D.C., two blocks from Metro); and a collegial work environment.
-We also provide high quality training to enhance the skills of our staff.
+A competitive salary, generous benefits, highly desirable location in San Francisco's Financial District (BART accessible), and a collegiate work environment.
+We also provide quality training opportunities to enhance the skills of our staff.

 How to Apply

-Please send a cover letter, resume and salary expectations to PHA's Director of Advocacy and Awareness, Katherine Kroner, at KatherineK@PHAssociation.org.
+Please send a cover letter, résumé and salary expectations to Im Senephimmachack, Executive Director at ImSenephimmachack@phassociation.org; include “Development Manager” in the subject line.
 We look forward to hearing from you, but no phone calls please.

 Special Events Program Associate